Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Input
 7 inputs are needed
 1. **tc_mod** (_opentrons.protocol_api.module_contexts.ThermocyclerContext_)

+   For example:

+       ThermocyclerContext at Thermocycler Module GEN1 on 7 lw None
 2. **program** (_pandas.core.frame.DataFrame_): Dataframe with 4 columns determining the steps and cycles the temperature profile will perform.
 Every row is a step of the profile.
    These are the columns:
    1. Temperature (_float_): The temperature, in centigrades, of this specific step